Ivan Rybkin

-Ivan Petrovich Rybkin (Ива́н Петро́вич Ры́бкин; born 20 October 1946) is a Russian politician.
+Ivan Petrovich Rybkin (Иван Петрович Рыбкин; born 20 October 1946) is a Russian politician.
 He was Chairman of Russia's State Duma in 1994–96 and Secretary of the Security Council in 1996–1998.
 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 He ran for the Russian presidency in 2004, before dropping out after allegedly being kidnapped and drugged by Russian Federal Security Service (FSB) officers.

 Early life

 He was born in village of Semigorka, Voronesh Oblast.
 In 1968, Rybkin graduated from Volgograd Agricultural Institute, and in 1991 from the Soviet Academy of Social Sciences.

 Political career

 After a career on lower ranks of the Communist Party, Rybkin was elected as peoples' deputy to the congress of the Russian Soviet Federated Socialist Republic in 1990.
 In 1993, Rybkin became a member of the Agrarian Party of Russia.
 That very year in December, he was elected deputy of the State Duma.